 Jim’s work has garnered numerous accolades, including the DOJ Director’s Award for Superior Performance; and the Federal Law Enforcement Foundation’s Prosecutor of the Year award.
 Chambers USA calls him “a tireless, dogged advocate for his clients”; and in 2019 the Financial Times ranked him as one of the “Top 10 Innovative Lawyers in North America”.
 He is also included in the “Law Power 50” lists of both City & State New York (2019 and 2020) and NJBIZ (2020).
 He is the winner of the New York Law Journal’s Distinguished Leader Award (2017) and its Innovation Award (2020).
 New York City Mayor Bill de Blasio stated, “If there is magic in the law, Jim Walden has found it.”

 Jim’s work is depicted on screen in the Oscar-winning documentary film Icarus; Aaron Sorkin’s Molly’s Game; the National Geographic documentary series Inside the American Mob and an episode of the Vanity Fair Confidential documentary series, titled “The Disco Inferno”.

-Jim has been recognised as a leading lawyer by Lawdragon 500 and Best Lawyers in America for his work in criminal defence: white-collar.
-Earlier in his career, Jim served as a law clerk for the Honorable Anthony J Scirica, US Judge, Court of Appeals, Third Circuit.
-He is a magna cum laude graduate of Temple University School of Law, where he served as a law review editor and received the Israel Packel Memorial Award for the highest GPA in his graduating class.
-He graduated, cum laude, from Hamilton College, with a major in history and a minor in computer science.
+Jim served as a law clerk for the Honorable Anthony J Scirica, US judge at the Court of Appeals, Third Circuit.
+He is a cum laude graduate of Hamilton College; and a magna cum laude graduate of Temple University School of Law, where he served as a law review editor.